-$$\lceil \lozenge \phi \rceil$$ is true{i,c} iff $\exists w : w \in k(i) \cap \llbracket \phi \rrbracket$
+$\ulcorner \Diamond \phi \urcorner$ is truei,c iff $\exists w : w \in k(i) \cap \llbracket \phi \rrbracket$

 The k-semantics on its own does not enforce any particular relation between the domain of modal quantification and the domain of conditional quantification, so predicts no substantive logical interactions between modals and conditionals, on either theory of the conditional.
 Although this may be the null hypothesis, we'll soon consider data which suggests a rich interface between the two classes of expression, and invites a more integrated approach to modal and conditionals semantics.
-There are any number of ways this might be achieved in principle, but here I will focus on some the most natural alternatives discussed by advocates of the variable and strict approaches respectively.
+There are any number of ways this might be achieved in principle, but here I will focus on some of the most natural alternatives discussed by advocates of the variable and strict approaches respectively.

 I begin with the variable analysis.
-The first approach corresponds to the semantic analyses of \Diamond proposed by of Stalnaker (1968, p.
-47), Stalnaker and Thomason (1970, p.
-25), and D. Lewis
+The first approach corresponds to the semantic analyses of $\Diamond$ proposed by Stalnaker (1968, 47), Stalnaker and Thomason (1970, 25), and Lewis (1973, 22-23).
+This analysis holds that a possibility modal is true at i just in case there is at least one closest prejacent-world relative to i: